Panasonic India CSR Community Initiatives

-With so many people in its rural areas off the grid, India has the highest number of people without access to electricity in the world.In order to improve living conditions around the world, including India, Panasonic initiated the 100 Thousand Solar Lights Project.
-In the first phase of the project, Panasonic has contributed a total of 5,000 units of solar lanterns in India to people residing in off-grid areas in Bihar, Andhra Pradesh and West Bengal.
-The project been launched in collaboration with four leading NGOs (non-profit organizations) and SEs (Social Enterprises).
+With so many people in its rural areas off the grid, India has the highest number of people without access to electricity .In order to improve the quality of life of the resident living in non-electrified regions of India, the company allocated 5000 solar lanterns in FY 12-13 and another 4,000 during FY 13-14 and collaborated with six leading NGO’s (non-profit organizations) in Bihar, Andhra Pradesh, Orissa, West Bengal and Haryana.
 In addition to solar lights, medical care services at night will also be extended to promote healthcare for people with little or no access to such services.

 In order to empower the youth of Haryana and spread the love of football in the country, Panasonic has set up a state-of-the-art Football Academy in Haryana, in association with Haryana Football Association.
 Inaugurated by the Association’s President and Member of Parliament, Mr. Deepender Singh Hooda, in December last year, the academy is conceived as a residential training facility for three years, to begin with, from 3rd December 2012 to 30th November 2015.
 The academy has 30 students in the age group of 17 to 21 years.
 The students are housed at Nehru Stadium and are being trained in two sessions every day.

 In May 2012, Panasonic India launched its comprehensive electronic waste recycling program called I Recycle.
-The programme is being executed through an agreement with an authorized recycler.
-Under the programme, the products that are recycled are office e-waste, including telephones (all types), electrical and electronic typewriters, fax machines, printers, including cartridges, copying equipment, user terminals and systems, notebook and notepad computers; e-waste generated from service and repair of products, and end-of-life (EOL) products, which include Panasonic India products that have run out their utility to the consumers, including air conditioners excluding centralised air conditioning plants, washing machines, refrigerators and TV sets based on CRT, LCD, LED technology.
+The program is being executed through an agreement with an authorized recycler.
+Under the program, the products that are recycled are office e-waste, including telephones (all types), electrical and electronic typewriters, fax machines, printers, including cartridges, copying equipment, user terminals and systems, notebook and notepad computers; e-waste generated from service and repair of products, and end-of-life (EOL) products, which include Panasonic India products that have run out their utility to the consumers, including air conditioners excluding centralised air conditioning plants, washing machines, refrigerators and TV sets based on CRT, LCD, LED technology.